Daring-Crypto-Ventures/hodl-totals/docs/index.md

 ```
 "Finished calculating all my crypto taxes with your extension...
       worked like a charm :)
-                And thanks again, would have been hell without this!"
+             would have been hell without this!"
                      - cryptoman, 04/06/2021
 ```

 We believe in solutions grounded in the open internet, with code that is open source and available under the [MIT License](https://github.com/dogracer/hodl-totals/blob/main/LICENSE).
 Unlike the software used by many other crypto service companies, our source code is public so you can actually download and take a look at the code to see how it works.